Roland Thatcher: PGA Tour

-2005

 In 2005 Thatcher finished tied for 8th at the FedEx St. Jude Classic where he fired a final round 69 and took home the largest paycheck of his career at $142,100.
 At the Buick Open in Grand Blanc, Michigan one of his best moments was being the closest to the pin in the final round at the infamous par-3 17th which is surrounded by some of the rowdiest fans on Tour.
 He finished tied for 22nd and earned $92,604.
 Things looked good for Thatcher at this point as he was leading the Tour in the important stat of "Greens in Regulation".
 However he had a poor finish to the year and ended up 173rd on the money list and therefore had to go back to Q-School.
 He failed to keep his card finishing outside the top-30.

-2006
+Nationwide Tour

 Thatcher was therefore back on the Nationwide Tour in 2006.
 He started the year off well with a top-10 finish at the Jacob's Creek Open Championship in Adelaide, Australia.
 He received a sponsor's exemption to the PGA Tour's Shell Houston Open and did well finishing 19th and receiving a $74,000 paycheck.
 Back on the Nationwide Tour, Thatcher also had top-10 finishes at the Xerox Classic and the PalmettoPride Classic.
 He ended up in 55th on the final 2006 Nationwide Tour money list.
 At the PGA Tour Qualifying Tournament he failed to earn his PGA Tour card for 2007.